shawndeggans/Project15-Group2/README.md

     IoT Edge Modules.
 Modules are pulled by [1] IoT Hub to automatically deploy to devices in the field.

-## Audio Processing, Imaging, and Categorizing Elephant Vocalizations

-[Tomasso and Aneeq, this is the place to get into the details of the machine learning and python libraries portions of this solution]

 ## Observations

 1. Most of our initial observations were around the lack of labelling on the